honoré was brought to life

 Vincent is a farmer and entrepreneur dedicated to connecting values, action and fun in the field.
 He has run a successful vegetable farm outside Seattle, started an all-organic, all-local soup business, become a night sky tour guide, sailed thousands of miles on a classic wooden boat, and most recently, grown heirloom grain in California.

-When Vincent is not growing and processing heirloom grain he can be found cooking, singing, and building high-tech boats dedicated to ocean research in Alameda, CA.
+When Vincent is not growing and processing heirloom grain he can be found cooking, singing, and building high-tech boats dedicated to oceanographic research in Alameda, CA.

 Adam Willner is an entrepreneur, restaurateur and consultant who founded the ZAO Noodle Bar chain.
 He has expertise in fund raising, business, restaurant operations and design, marketing, and concept creation.
 Adam has served as a trustee on the boards of Marin Country Day School and Marin Academy and the Homestead Valley Community Center.
 He is passionate about local and sustainable agriculture, good food, education and community.
 Mr. Willner has a BA from Wesleyan University.